Lake Improvement Board

 Lake Treatment for Eurasian Watermilfoil

-Each year, the initial treatment for Eurasian Watermilfoil takes place during the later part of June, (once the water temperature is sufficient).
+Each year, the initial treatment for Eurasian Watermilfoil takes place during the latter part of June, following a plant growth survey to determine the planned treatment map (once the water temperature is sufficient).
 Notices are posted at all waterfront cottages.
 Lake treatment maps are available on thepage.

 2012 treatment included 10,000 weevils stocked at 2 sites